 Parkroyal Community School is passionate about and committed to safeguarding and promoting the welfare of children and young people.
 We expect all staff and visitors to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All concerns are passed to trained Designated Child Protection Officers in our school, in compliance with the sharing of information guidance.

-The Designated Safeguarding Lead for Child Protection is Miss Johnson.
+The Designated Safeguarding Lead for Child Protection is Mr Ransom.

-Our Designated Lead for Looked After Children is Mr Robinson.
+Our Designated Lead for Looked After Children is Miss Melbourne.

 If you have any serious concerns about your child or any other pupil at Parkroyal Community School, please do not hesitate to contact one of our Designated Officers in school who will know who to contact for the best advice and help and are experienced in using the appropriate degree of confidentiality.